pingcap/docs-cn/quick-start-with-tidb.md

     - `user: "tidb"`: Use the `tidb` system user (automatically created during deployment) to perform the internal management of the cluster.
 By default, use port 22 to log in to the target machine via SSH.
     - `replication.enable-placement-rules`: This PD parameter is set to ensure that TiFlash runs normally.
-    - `host`: The IP of the deployment machine.
+    - `host`: The IP of the target machine.

 6. Execute the cluster deployment command: